Homero Cárdenas Guillén: Gulf Cartel leadership

 Following its split from Los Zetas, the Gulf Cartel suffered a series of internal strifes between groups loyal to the Cárdenas Guillén clan and those behind the former leader Costilla Sánchez, arrested in 2012.
 The internal antagonism simmered until the first months of 2013; by that time, however, most of the high-ranking leaders of the criminal organization had been arrested or killed.
 In August 2013, the Gulf Cartel leader Mario Ramírez Treviño was arrested in a joint operation between the navy and army in northeastern Mexico.
 Although Mexican officials did not comment on who was next in the line of succession, they speculated that Homero –known by the aliases El Orejón and El Majadero – became the de facto leader.

-His succession as leader, however, was not welcomed by everyone within the Gulf Cartel; on 3 and 4 November 2013, a rival cell of the cartel, a faction known as Los Metros, made their way into Matamoros from Reynosa, Tamaulipas and clashed with Homero's Gulf Cartel faction, a group known as Los Ciclones, in an effort to take over his territory.
+Guillén's succession as leader, however, was not welcomed by everyone within the Gulf Cartel; on 3 and 4 November 2013, a rival cell of the cartel, a faction known as Los Metros, made their way into Matamoros from Reynosa, Tamaulipas and clashed with Homero's Gulf Cartel faction, a group known as Los Ciclones, in an effort to take over his territory.
 The incursion put Matamoros residents under a virtual state of siege and resulted in at least 13 deaths of cartel members, according to official reports by the government.
 Unconfirmed reports placed the death toll much higher, alleging that the killings committed in the rural communities were not counted in the official statement.
 The authorities allege that the fighting erupted following a disagreement over who should control the Matamoros area; after Los Ciclones and the Cárdenas Guillén clan decided not to give up the turf, violence broke out with Los Metros, the faction based in Reynosa and Río Bravo, Tamaulipas.
 The Metros were also angry at Homero's faction because one of his family members, Rafael Cárdenas Vela (arrested in 2011), had become a witness for the U.S. government.

 In early 2014, the regional Gulf Cartel leaders in Reynosa were reportedly at odds with other high-ranking regional leaders along the U.S.-Mexico border in Tamaulipas over whether or not to allow their factions to fall under the single command structure imposed by Homero, who was making major decisions in the criminal organization and maintaining a low-profile status.